 With Canva’s large repository of elements, images, and videos, it’s not surprising you’re tempted to try each of them on your designs.

 And, before you realize it, you’re already placing too many graphics.
 Plus, you’ve created more than thirty pages on that particular project.

 While it’s good to place all your projects in one file, it isn’t recommended by most experts.

 For one, Canva is a web-based graphic design tool.
 And, while being web-based surely is nifty for storage, it can wreak havoc on your download requests.

 After all, you’re forcing Canva to load all thirty pages once you open that particular design.

 Once it’s heavily laden with graphics, it’s expected that it’ll take quite some time for your pages to load — and even crash in the end.

-Just put all the pages you’ve downloaded individually later on with a third-party app like PDF Escape.
+Just put all the pages you’ve downloaded individually together later on with a third-party app like PDF Escape.